 Factors that affect the average salary in India

-An employee can earn higher or lower than the average salary depending on other factors that affect an employer’s set rate.
+An employee can earn higher or lower than the average monthly salary depending on other factors that affect an employer’s set rate.

 Cost of living